ankschoubey/old-blog/_posts/philosophy/core-values/truth/2023-12-10-v1-pinocchio.md

 Then Honest John entices him to become an actor.
 He says he'll be world famous.
 Pinocchio has the awareness that he needs to go to school, but eventually, after Honest Johns's persistence, he gets enticed.
 And goes along with Honest John.
 Happily,

-{%- include lesson.html content="We are happy even if we don't realize we are going to love.
+{%- include lesson.html content="We are happy even if we don't realize we are going to lose.
 And sometimes we are too satisfied.
 Maybe if it sounds too good to be true, it is." -%}

 His conscience suddenly sees Pinocchio and Honest John walking and singing happily.
 He slowly goes to Pinocchio while avoiding honest John, trying to hint at him.
 You had to go to the school.